Namita Krishnan, PsyD

 WHAT I WANT FOR YOU

-My aim is to to ultimately increase clients' resiliency to face life’s stressors independently.
+My aim is to ultimately increase clients' resiliency to face life’s stressors independently.
 I work with clients to increase their ability to make mindful choices and concrete behavioral changes in line with their values.
 To this end, I help my clients learn coping skills, navigate relationships, and modify patterns of thoughts, emotions, and behaviors, to achieve measurable goals.

 MY SPECIALTIES, BACKGROUND, AND PERSONAL INTERESTS